 About What I Do

 I’m a professor of Art and American Culture Studies at Washington University in St. Louis.
 I also serve as the faculty director of the D.B.
 Dowd Modern Graphic History Library, part of Washington University Libraries, which I had a hand in creating.
 It was renamed in my honor in 2016, thanks to the extraordinary generosity of Ken and Nancy Kranzberg of St. Louis.
 We collect the work and papers of illustrators and cartoonists, and are especially strong in American periodical illustration of the 20th century.

-In 2018, the University of California Press and the Rockwell Center for American Visual Studies (part of the Norman Rockwell Museum in Stockbridge, Massachusetts) will co-publish my book Stick Figures: Symbolic Drawing, Graphic Practice and Cultural History, and look forward to announcing the publisher very shortly.
+In 2018, the University of California Press and the Rockwell Center for American Visual Studies (part of the Norman Rockwell Museum in Stockbridge, Massachusetts) will co-publish my book Stick Figures: Symbolic Drawing, Graphic Practice and Cultural History.
 I co-edited Strips, Toons and Bluesies: Essays in Comics and Culture for Princeton Architectural Press in 2006.
 I also serve as a leader of the Society of Fellows at the Rockwell Center for American Visual Studies, part of the Norman Rockwell Museum in Stockbridge, Massachusetts.